 Irrespective of whether you are doing a new roof construction or re-doing the existing roof, it is imperative for you to be equipped with all the necessary information to ensure that your roof lives up to your expected levels.

 One of the factor that affects the performance of your roof in combating the climatic conditions is the roofing underlayment.
 Let us look at the factors which should be considered while you choose a roof underlayment.

-As a thumb rule, places with hot & humid climatic conditions and with higher UV levels, call for installing Synthetic roof underlayments.
-By virtue of its in-built qualities, synthetic roof underlayment repel & resist heat, moisture, and bacterial & fungus formation.
+As a thumb rule, places with hot & humid climatic conditions and with higher UV levels, call for installing Synthetic roofing underlayments.
+By virtue of its in-built qualities, synthetic roofing underlayment repel & resist heat, moisture, and bacterial & fungus formation.
 They also offer a seamless & smooth application.

 While places with colder climatic conditions which are prone to frequent rains, winds, rainstorms, gale or snow, should place a strongly built quality Felt underlayments.
 They have a natural ability to act as a shield to ice and water.

 The compatibility of a roof underlayment depends largely on the kind of roofing material which is being used for the roof installation.
 While each roof material needs some set of specifics from its reinforcement layer, each roof underlayment is also manufactured with certain features which will suit specific roof materials more than the other.
 It’s like each roof material has a corresponding roof underlayment suited for it.

 Traditional shingles perform best with the heavy duty felt underlayments.
 The fifteen pound felt underlayments provide a good protection along with promoting high degree of air ventilation.